 - 13. Existing community transmission of COVID-19 in Los Angeles County remains High and continues to present a high risk of infection and harm to the health of those who are not or cannot be vaccinated against COVID-19.
-COVID-19 vaccinations are widely available to those 12 years and older, but as of August 8, 2021, nearly 2.5 million eligible people age 12 years and older in our community have not received a COVID-19 vaccination and remain susceptible to infection, in addition to the approximately 1.4 million children under the age of 12 years who are not currently eligible to receive a COVID-19 vaccination.
-New variants of the virus that may spread more easily or cause more severe illness are increasingly present in our county and remain a high risk for those who are not vaccinated against COVID-19 in the absence of other community mitigation measures, like physical distancing requirements and capacity limits in indoor and outdoor settings.
-As of, September 28, 2021, there have been at least 1,456,275 cases of COVID-19 and 26,047 deaths reported in Los Angeles County.
-Increased interactions among members of the public have resulted in an increased number of daily new cases.
-As of September 21, 2021, the 7-day average daily case rate is now at 12.9 cases per 100,000 people, indicating High community transmission, in the absence of capacity limits and physical distancing requirements across sectors in both indoor and outdoor settings.
+COVID-19 vaccinations are widely available to those 5 years and older.
+New variants of the virus that may spread more easily or cause more severe illness are increasingly present in our county and remain a risk for both those who are fully vaccinated as well as those who not vaccinated against COVID-19.
+As of, December 30, 2021, there have been at least 1,669,545 cases of COVID-19 and 27,388 deaths reported in Los Angeles County.
+Increased interactions during the Thanksgiving Holiday among members of the public have resulted in an increased number of daily new cases.
+As of December 27, 2021, the 7-day average daily case rate is now at 109 cases per 100,000 people, indicating High community transmission, in the absence of capacity limits and physical distancing requirements across sectors in both indoor and outdoor settings.
 Making the risk of community transmission worse, some individuals who contract the COVID-19 virus have no symptoms or have only mild symptoms, and so are unaware that they carry the virus and are transmitting it to others.
 Because even people without symptoms can transmit the virus, and because new evidence shows the infection is now more easily spread, universal indoor masking is a risk reduction measure that is proven to reduce the risk of transmitting the virus. - 14.
-Epidemiologic evidence demonstrates that the rate of community transmission, hospitalizations and testing positivity rates have all drastically increased since June 15, 2021.
-Although more than 12,345,075 vaccine doses have been administered and more than 6,062,928 residents ages 12 and older are fully vaccinated against COVID-19 in Los Angeles County, COVID-19 infection remains a significant health hazard to all residents.
+Epidemiologic evidence demonstrates that the rate of community transmission, hospitalizations and testing positivity rates have all significantly increased since November 26, 2021.
+Although nearly 16 million vaccine doses have been administered and nearly 6.9 million residents ages 5 and older are fully vaccinated against COVID-19 in Los Angeles County, COVID-19 infection remains a significant health hazard to all residents.